Diogo Ferreira (soccer, born 1989): Managerial career

 After his playing career, Ferreira moved into coaching.

 In the 2021–22 season, he served as senior assistant coach at Melbourne Knights FC.

 He joined Western United FC ahead of the 2022–23 season as assistant coach of the club’s senior NPL team.

 In 2023–24, Ferreira was promoted to head coach of Western United’s senior NPL side.
 During the same period, he also took on the role of second assistant coach with the Western United A-League Men’s team.

 For the 2024–25 season, he continued as head coach of Western United’s senior NPL team while maintaining his involvement as a second assistant in the A-League Men’s squad.

-Ahead of the 2025–26 season, Ferreira was appointed assistant coach of Western United’s A-League Men side.
+Ahead of the 2025–26 season, Ferreira was appointed assistant coach of Western United FC side.

 Personal life

 Ferreira was born in Footscray, Melbourne.
 Diogo attended St. Bernard's College in Essendon which was also home to Patrick Kisnorbo.
+He is of Portuguese descent.